Women in Intensive Care Medicine Emerging Leadership Programme

 In 2016, the WICM subcommittee was formed with the aim of addressing the gender imbalance to secure diversity of our critical care teams.
 One long-term goal is to approach a point where leadership composition at the Faculty represents membership composition.

-From the most recent FICM data, 21.55% of consultants/SAS grade doctors and 39.6% of trainees are female, demonstrating a shift in the number of women entering the specialty.
-However, they represent a mere 7.5% of board election candidates – the lack of female critical care doctors reaching leadership positions is reflected across healthcare organisations and in our own hospitals.
+From the FICM data gathered in 2019, 21.55% of consultants/SAS grade doctors and 39.6% of trainees are female, demonstrating a shift in the number of women entering the specialty.
+However, they represented a mere 7.5% of board election candidates – the lack of female critical care doctors reaching leadership positions is reflected across healthcare organisations and in our own hospitals.
 FICM and WICM believe that we can do more to address this imbalance through the introduction of the WICMEL programme, with the longer term aim of developing leadership support and education for all.